na-na-hi/renget/archive/who_4thfes.md

 !!!note -> 🪶 **Hololive 4th Fes. - /who/ Mega Rentry**  🪶 <-
 	This rentry is made for the purpose to compile the Mumei related media/mentions during and after 4th Fes.
-This is her first official appearance during the concert portion of the Fes, complimented with her first Idol outfit.
+This is her first official appearance during  Fes, complimented with her first Idol outfit.
 Also technically the debut of her 3D model.
 Click on the thumbnails to access links.
 	->[4th Fes Official Website](https://hololivesuperexpo2023.hololivepro.com/fes/)<-
 	->![Mumei's special message for Holo Fes](https://files.catbox.moe/70qasa.png)<-
 _______________________________